shashwatsanket997/SVDpyspark/README.md

 # SVDpyspark
-SVD implementation on PYSPARK using jacobi roation method
+SVD implementation on PYSPARK using jacobi rotation method